mkaz/hastie/example/pages/templates/templates.md

 Hastie uses Jinja2 templates, for template syntax see their [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/).

-## Template Variables
+## Page Variables

-The following variables are made available to each template:
+The following variables are made available to each page template:

 Variable      | Description
 ------------- | ----------------------